dxdesjardins/GDSave/README.md

 ### Setup of a Saveable Scene

-1. All saveable scenes require a `Saver` node as the scene root.
+1. All saveable scenes require a `Saver` node.
 2. All saveable nodes must be `[Tool]` scripts.
 Saveable nodes in this example are `SpriteFlipX`, `Health`, `SaveState`, and `SavePosition2D`.
 3. `SaveState` and `SavePosition2D` are included in this repository. `SaveState` will save if its parent is inside the SceneTree. `SavePosition2D` will save its parent's 2D position.